MRS CHU'S STORY

 Mei-Ling ‘Lola’ Poon was born judgmental.
 She was also born in the Year of the Rat.

-From the moment Lola was delivered into the cold, sterile environment of the labor ward of Mount Sinai Doctors – Chinatown, she was not a happy camper.
+From the moment Lola was delivered into the cold, sterile environment of the labor ward of Mount Sinai Doctors – Chinatown in the summer of 1960, she was not a happy camper.
 The first thing she did upon entering the world was express her displeasure at having her warm, comfortable, intrauterine existence rudely terminated by crying loudly for exactly one minute.
 Lola then lapsed into a stern, sullen silence that lasted until her second birthday.

 Soon after Lola’s second birthday, her mother, Mei-Yee, went through another round of frustration with little Mei-Ling: toilet training.
 For no reason that Mei-Yee could determine, Lola simply would not open her bowels when given the opportunity to do so.
 The outcome of this new form of defiance was some prolonged and very painful bouts of constipation that required a number of visits to the emergency room, many doses of laxatives, and the occasional suppository to clear.

 By the time Lola turned three, Mei-Yee had noticed other disturbing behavioral issues also.
 When Lola would play, she would line up her collection of dolls—as well as those of her older sister, Sui-Feng ‘Hilary’—arranged in order from smallest to tallest, and she would shout orders at them.
 More disturbing was Lola’s habit of punishing the dolls who didn’t do as she commanded.
 The non-compliant dolls would be positioned facing the corner of the room with their hands pinned—with clothes pegs—behind their backs, for days at a time.
 When questioned what they’d done wrong, Lola would simply say, “They haven’t learned how to play properly yet.
 They will, though.
 They just need to some alone time.”